ramofabian/aws-bootcamp-cruddur-2023/journal/week6.md

 --role-name CruddurServiceExecutionRole  \
 --assume-role-policy-document file://aws/policies/service-assume-role-execution-policy.json

-#Creating the policy and putting the assiidination to the role previously created
+#Creating the policy with the template `service-execution-policy.json` and attach it to the role previously created.
 aws iam put-role-policy \
 --role-name CruddurServiceExecutionRole \
 --policy-name CruddurServiceExecutionPolicy \